Almond Oat Crust Fig Tart

 Fresh Figs vs Dried Figs

-While fresh figs are what I used in this recipe and are usually abundant the end of summer months, dried figs can be used as well though you will want to soak them in liquid to soften them, before using.
+While fresh figs are what I used in this recipe and are usually abundant the end of summer months, dried figs can be used as well.

 Almond Oat Fig Tart – The Great American Recipe